studersi/test-4/Tutorial-04-README.md

 _%{ratio}n%%_ means the percentage by which the transferred data were able to be compressed by using the _Deflate_ module.
 This is of no concern for the moment, but will provide us interesting performance data in the future.

-_%D_ specifies the complete length of the request in microseconds.
+_%D_ specifies the complete duration of the request in microseconds.
 Measurement takes place from the time the request line is received until the last part of the response leaves the server.

 We’ll continue with performance data.
 In the future we will be using a stopwatch to separately measure the request on its way to the server, onward to the application and while processing the response.
 The values for this are set in the _ModSecTimeIn_, _ApplicationTime_ and _ModSecTimeOut_ environment variables.